Last Updated on

 - No split coil features

-The RS320 axe is flawless, excellent value for the money, and is truly a no-nonsense guitar.
+The RS320 guitar is flawless, excellent value for the money, and is truly a no-nonsense guitar.
 The only difference between this model and the RS420 are the pickups.
 This model has two humbuckers with ceramic magnets, and the latter has Alnico V magnets with the ability to split coils.
 For that feature, you’ll have to spend about 100 bucks more.

 However, for beginners landing their first-time buy, keeping the budget and features at a minimum is exactly what they need to keep from being overwhelmed with complexity.
 How does it sound?
 Surprisingly clean.
 Since it has ceramic pickups, they do play hot with pronounced mids and fast response on the bass notes.
 It cuts through with clarity, even with extreme gain, and will be popular with fast-paced metal styles.